Biff-ts/Biff/README.md

 ![stars](https://img.shields.io/github/stars/Tirne-ts/tirne?style=social)

-> Tirne — from Old English “structure, strength” — a minimal web framework for Bun with Go-like control and zero boilerplate.
+> Tirne — from Old English “structure, strength” —　structure over boilerplate.
+A minimal, type-safe web framework for Multi Runtime, with edge-native performance and first-class control of side effects."

 ---
 > 🚀 Tirne has been featured in [this article on DEV.to](https://dev.to/yukinisihikawa/tirne-the-explicit-go-inspired-web-framework-for-bun-nodedeno-and-workers-2igi),